C. N. Annadurai: Posts held

 The provincial conference of the DMK was held at Tiruchirappalli in May 1956.
 Annadurai stepped down from the General Secretaryship of the party, and Nedunchezhian was elected to that position.
 It was at the Tiruchirappalli conference that the party decided to contest free India's second general elections which were to be held in 1957.
 The DMK secured 15 Assembly seats and two parliamentary seats.
-Anna was elected from his home constituency, Kanchipuram for the first time to the Madras Legislative Assembly.
+Annadurai was elected from his home constituency, Kanchipuram for the first time to the Madras Legislative Assembly.
 In that election, the DMK won 15 seats and Annadurai became the leader of the opposition in the state.
 In 1962, the DMK emerged as the major political party in the state outside the Congress, winning 50 seats in the Assembly.
 Although Annadurai himself lost the elections, he was nominated as a member of parliament to the upper house (Rajya Sabha).

 As chief minister

 In 1967, the Congress lost nine states to opposition parties, but it was only in Madras state that a single non-Congress party majority was achieved.
 The electoral victory of 1967 is also reputed to an electoral fusion among the non-Congress parties to avoid a split in the Opposition votes.
 Rajagopalachari, a former senior leader of the Congress party, had by then left the Congress and launched the right-wing Swatantra Party.
-He played a vital role in bringing about the electoral fusion amongst the opposition parties to align against the Congress.
+He played a vital role in bringing about the electoral fusion among the opposition parties to align against the Congress.

 At that time, his cabinet was the youngest in the country.

-Annadurai legalised Self-respect marriages for the first time in the country.
+Annadurai legalised self-respect marriages for the first time in the country.
 Such marriages were void of priests to preside over the ceremony and thus did not need a Brahmin to carry out the wedding.
 Self-respect marriages were a brainchild of Periyar, who regarded the then conventional marriages as mere financial arrangements which often caused great debt through dowry.
 Self-Respect marriages, according to him, encouraged inter-caste marriages and caused arranged marriages to be replaced by love marriages.
 Annadurai was also the first to use subsidising of the price of rice for election victory.
 He promised one rupee a measure of rice, which he initially implemented once in government, but had to withdraw later.
 Subsidising rice costs are still used as an election promise in Tamil Nadu.

 It was Annadurai's government that renamed the Madras State to its present-day form declaring officially as Tamil Nadu.
 The name change itself was first presented in the upper house (Rajya Sabha) of the Parliament of India by Bhupesh Gupta, a communist MP from West Bengal, but was then defeated.
 With Annadurai as chief minister, the state assembly succeeded in passing the bill renaming the states.